omelet-ai/tms-dev-mcp/tms_mcp/pipeline/templates/integration_patterns/last_mile/navigation.md

+---
+title: Last-Mile Delivery & Navigation Workflow
+description: This guide outlines a streamlined, four-step process for last-mile delivery, with navigation path generation.
+---

 # Last-Mile Delivery & Navigation Workflow

 This guide outlines a streamlined, four-step process for last-mile delivery, with navigation path generation.